 1:15PM — CAPITOL Perspectives: INSIDE AND OUT

-Few understand the rhythms of the Texas Legislature better than those who have worked on both sides of the process.
-In this candid conversation, Margo Cardwell and Gardner Pate draw on their experience inside the Capitol with key legislative leaders—and later as advocates navigating that same environment—to offer insight into what really drives decision-making in Austin.
-From managing relationships and timing advocacy efforts to understanding how internal dynamics shape outcomes, this session will explore the practical realities behind policy, politics, and persuasion in Texas.
+Gardner Pate draw on their experience inside the Capitol, working with key legislative leaders and as advocates navigating that same environment, to offer insight into what truly drives decision-making in Austin.
+From managing relationships and timing advocacy efforts to understanding how internal dynamics shape outcomes, this session explores the practical realities behind policy, politics, and persuasion in Texas.
+Attendees can expect clear, frank guidance rooted in real-world experience across multiple administrations and legislative cycles—practical insight you can apply immediately to your own advocacy work.

-Panelists: Margo Cardwell, former policy and legal advisor in the Office of Texas House Speaker Dade Phelan and Gardner Pate, former chief of staff, Office of Governor Greg Abbott
+Margo Cardwell, former policy and legal advisor in the Office of Texas House Speaker Dade Phelan,

 2:15PM — On the Record: The Texas Political Press Weighs In